Best Foods for Sinus Infection (From Someone Who Had 4 Surgeries)

 As mentioned earlier I suffered for decades with chronic sinus infections.
 I had serious infections such as Pseudomonas aeruginosa, Staphylococcus, and fungal infections that would not respond to most antibiotic and antifungal treatment.
 In fact, these infections didn’t even respond to four sinus surgeries!
 Read on and I will share with you what I have learned and you may also want to watch my interview below on televisions Know the Cause as I discuss my years of suffering with sinus infections.

 Garlic is a powerful antifungal.
-It can also fight against bacteria and viruses.
+It can also fight against bacteria and viruses making this one of the best superfoods for a sinus infection.
 It’s also has protective properties against cancer and is great for the heart.

 Greens are another powerful antifungal as well as a potent anti-inflammatory and is why greens are at the top of the list for best foods for sinus infection.
 Green vegetables such as spinach, kale, broccoli are all associated with lower cancer rates.
 I have a post entitled 3 ways to eat more fruits and vegetables (even if you hate them).
 Many of us have trouble with the desire to consume more vegetables.
 I have some great tricks and tips in that post to help you easily up your intake of vegetables.
 Investing in a Vitamix is one of them.
 It’s so easy to use and clean up only takes seconds compared to a juicer.